remix-run/react-router/examples/custom-filter-link/README.md

 # Custom Filter Link Example

 This example demonstrates how to use a query string parameter to mark a link as "active" or not.
-This is common when doing a product filter in a sidebar where you're browsing products.
+This is a common technique when implementing a filter in a sidebar where you're browsing products.

 ## Preview